Skip to main content

 Event Handlers

-Domain events are emitted by their respective services and caught by NotificationEventHandler:
+Domain events are emitted by their respective services and caught by NotificationEventHandler (with the exception of friend.request.*, which are handled by FriendshipNotificationHandler in the friendship domain):

 Domain EventRecipients